 This course is offered for up to 0.6 ASHA CEUs (Intermediate level, Professional area)

 Future Horizons ACE #1018 is approved as a provider for continuing education by the Association of Social Work Boards ( ASWB) www.aswb.org., through the Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 Future Horizons, Inc. maintains responsibility for the program.
 ASWB Approval Period: 7/29/2018-7/29/2021.
 Social workers should contact their regulatory board to determine course approval.
-Social workers participating in this conference will receive 6 continuing education clock hours.
+Social workers participating in this conference will receive up to 6 continuing education clock hours.

 Future Horizons is dedicated to making its courses, events and meetings accessible to all.
 We strive to provide access – to the fullest extent possible – to our conferences based on an awareness of participants’ needs.
 If you require assistance due to a disability, please provide Future Horizons with the information and we will engage in a process to work with each individual to determine appropriate accommodations.
 Please click the below button to send your request for special accommodations or visit our contact us page.